Laid Down – 21st November 1939

 In January 1945 she was ordered to join the British Pacific fleet in Sydney Australia.
 The British Pacific fleet was the largest ever fleet ever assembled it consisted of a total of 336 ships and 300 aircraft.
 Captain Longley-Cook left the ship upon his promotion to Vice-Admiral the new Commanding Officer was Captain W.P.
 McCarthy RN.

 In February 1945 Argonaut sailed for Manus the forward operating base for the British and American fleets Argonaut took part in the shelling of positions at Saskishima while the Americans concentrated on Okinawa .
-She was withdrawn in August 1945 and sailed to Formosa (now Taiwan) to help with the evacuation of British Prisoners of War.
-Then in September the Argonaut sailed for Shanghai to repatriate British internees.
+She was withdrawn in August 1945 and sailed to Formosa (now Taiwan) to help with the evacuation of British Prisoners of War from the port of Kiirun on September 5, 1945.
+Then the Argonaut sailed for Shanghai to repatriate British internees.
 Hong Kong was the ships next stop for a similar mission.

 She finally returned to Portsmouth Britain on July 6th 1946 and was reduced to reserve and never re-commissioned again.
 In November 1955 she arrived at Cashmore’s Shipyard in Newport, Gwent, South Wales for disposal.